Wood Trim Repair and Replacement

 Why Painting Your Composite is a Good Idea

 Some contractors will tell you that you do not need to paint composite.
 While technically true, you need to understand that your composite trim will not look good for very long if it is not painted.
-The finished sides of the composite will wear well, but the cut edges, the ends, the nail holes, and caulk lines will all turn black as shown in the photos below.
+The finished sides of the composite will wear well, but the cut edges, the ends, the nail holes, and caulk lines will all turn black.

 Visit our Exterior Carpentry Gallery to see examples of our work.